5/6/2025

 Analyst, RBC Capital Markets

 Yeah, I appreciate the commentary.
 It definitely feels like it's a have and have not situation.
-And, you know, Kay's, you know, look, you gave a little bit of color on, you know, 2H this year, and you kind of mentioned, you know, in your brief comments just a while ago, you know, it's time to get over this and move forward.
-Like as Dimeback thinks about like moving forward in 2026, you know, what is it going to take, you know, for you guys to move maintenance mode in?
-And can you just give a little color on the setup for 2026 considering, you know, obviously we're declining and flattening out in the back half of the year?
+And, you know, Kay's, you know, look, he gave a little bit of color on, you know, 2H this year.
+And you kind of mentioned, you know, in your brief comments there just a while ago, you know, it's time to get over this and move forward.
+Like, as Dimeback thinks about, like, moving forward in 2026, you know, what is it going to take, you know, for you guys to move into maintenance mode?
+And could you just give a little color on the setup for 2026, considering, you know, obviously we're declining and flattening out in the back half of the year?

 speaker

 Yeah, that's a good question, Scott.
 I mean, I think the key point for us is that we're not sacrificing anything in 2026 today.
 You know, we expect to run four crews here for probably the next, you know, three months, depending on where prices go.
 If things get worse, we could go lower.
-But, you know, basically the plan, you know, points to us bringing back a fifth crew and leveling off at 485,000 barrels of oil a day in Q4.
-You know, we'll still end the year with more ducts than we've ever had and more flexibility than we've ever had to increase production in 2026 should prices respond.
-And, you know, in my mind, that's a $65, $70 plus world where, you know, OPEC's spare capacity is lower and we have a healthier macro.
-So I'm hoping for that day.
-You know, we'd like to get back to that, you know, 500,000 barrels of oil a day net plus plan.
-But, you know, it seems like it's a long way away today
+But, you know, basically the plan, you know, points to us bringing back a fifth crew and leveling off at 485,000 barrels of oil a day. in Q4, we'll still end the year with more ducts than we've ever had and more flexibility than we've ever had to increase production in 2026 should prices respond.
+In my mind, that's a $65, $70 plus world where OPEX spare capacity is lower and we have a healthier macro.
+I'm hoping for that day.
+We'd like to get back to that 500,000 barrels of oil a day net plus. plan, but it seems like it's a long way away today with the next couple quarters we have.

 speaker